habedi/cogitator/README.md

 ### Logo

-The logo is named the "Cognition" and was originally created by [vectordoodle](https://www.svgrepo.com/author/vectordoodle).
+The logo is named "Cognition" and was originally created by [vectordoodle](https://www.svgrepo.com/author/vectordoodle).

 ### License